erikbengtssonchalmers/cIntelligence_22/lab2/README.md

 ### Lab 2 solution

-This is an attempt for submission to lab2 using a generic algorithm
+This is an attempt for submission to lab2 using a generic algorithm.

-It's based on the following approach:
+It's based on the following approach from the following source and materials:

 - Generate an initial population of individuals randomly.
 - Evaluate the fitness of each individual in the population.